Baling Twine plus Granny Knot equals The Tie That Binds

 Most of the time these bits of twine are tied in what our family calls a Compound Granny Knot.

-It’s a “knot” tied based on the principle of the age-old adage: If you don’t know the knot, tie a lot.
+It’s a “knot” tied on the principle of the age-old adage: If you don’t know the knot, tie a lot.

 Make your basic shoelace tie over and over and over, plus once more for good measure, and you’ve got yourself a passable Granny.